 Foot pad dermatitis (inflammation of the foot pad - a severe, painful type called 'bumblefoot' occurs when the foot becomes infected) and hyperkeratosis (excessive hardening of the skin) are the most common foot problems in cage free systems.
-Infection with the bacteria Staphylococcus aureus in deep litter systems leads to bumblefoot (right), a localized bulbous lesion in the ball of the foot, which causes severe lameness.
+Infection with the bacteria Staphylococcus aureus which may be found in the litter can lead to bumblefoot (right), a localized bulbous lesion in the ball of the foot, causing severe lameness.
 Litter maintenance is therefore of paramount importance in all systems, and particularly deep litter systems.
 The following recommendations can result in better foot health: